-3.5 UNDERGROUND SERVICES
+2.5 UNDERGROUND SERVICES

-- a) Prior to the start of excavations on the site the Site Manager shall locate all underground services by contacting "Dial Before You Dig", services providers and/or the owners (as applicable) to obtain documented information on the location of all underground services. - b) The Site Manager shall ensure that all underground (e.g. gas, electricity, water, sewer, telecommunications, etc.) are identified and the locations clearly marked on the site plan. - c) The Site Manager is responsible for ensuring that sub-contractors and plant operators are aware of the location of underground services.
+- a) Prior to the start of excavations on the site, the Site Manager shall review "Dial Before You Dig", service providers and or the owners. (as applicable information on the location of all underground services) - b) The Site Manager shall ensure that all underground (e.g. gas, electricity, water, sewer, telecommunications, etc) are identified and the locations clearly marked on the site plan. - c) The Site Manager is responsible for ensuring that sub-contractors and plant operators are aware of the location of underground services.
 Permit Ground Penetration (F035) is to be completed prior to any excavation works. - d) If contact with an existing service poses a risk to the health and safety to any person on or adjacent to the site, the Site Manager shall ensure that the existing service is removed or disconnected, or otherwise isolated from the work to be carried out, so that contact with the service will be prevented.